 Preadmission certification and concurrent review help the Benefits Management Program determine if medical case management would be appropriate.
-If the Benefits Management Program decides that this service could help you, your baby or any member of your family covered by The Empire Plan, a nurse coordinator who is familiar with benefits available under The Empire Plan and local and regional health care resources will contact you.
+If the Benefits Management Program decides that this service could help you, your baby or any covered family member.
+A nurse coordinator who is familiar with Plan benefits and local and regional health care resources will contact you.
 The nurse will meet with you and your family to discuss the patient's medical situation.